 The Boy Who Knew Too Much took the style to the next level.
 The stories were not so clear and obvious anymore.
 Billy Brown and Big Girl had to make room for Dr John and One-Foot Boy, everything became more dreamy and surreal, on stage we could watch nightmares and witness Toy Boy becoming alive.
 The development can be seen also in the illustrations.
-The colors are generally darker, there are masks and other symbols, the environment is expanding to the space.
+The colors are darker, there are masks and other symbols, the environment is expanding to the space.

 Then look at the The Origin Of Love photo.
 There’s a drastic change.
 Mika has grown up.
 I always see TOOL as a break-through, something that started a new, more open era.
 There was new honesty in Mika’s music and the way he talked about himself.The album artwork may look less colorful than the previous ones but there’s a lot of significance underneath.
 I love it that even the green CD disc is matching with the white and green polkadot theme we saw on stage.

 No Place In Heaven is still my favorite in many ways.
 I like the color tones in the illustrations.
 I like the city view and how it gives an impression Mika world is literally a place where we can step into and I like mixing real life pictures with cartoon style illustrations (NPIH is that way following TOOL’s example).
 Look at the powerful, very intense and charismatic photos.
 Even though Mika has grown up he still looks stubborn as ever.

 I’m curious how the 5th album will be, I’m curious how it will look.
 Even still in the middle of recording it we’ve already seen Mika on media in France, Italy and the US.
 The funny clip on SNL featured Lollipop.
 The bigger audience in North America probably still remembers him for LICM.
 A lot has has happened after Lollipop though, you can see it just looking at the album covers.
 X